awodey/awodey.github.io/index.md

 ## Lectures

-- [Kripke-Joyal forcing for Martin-Löf type theory](/talks/ASL_KJ.pdf) Slides from a talk at the special session on Homotopy Type Theory at the _ASL annnual meeting_, held at Cornell University in April 2022.
+- [Kripke-Joyal forcing for Martin-Löf type theory](/talks/ASL_KJ.pdf) Slides from a talk at the special session on Homotopy Type Theory at the _ASL annual meeting_, held at Cornell University in April 2022.

 <details open>
 <summary>more...</summary>